When will the PGA Tour, LPGA Tour and other pro tours play again? Here’s the latest schedule

 When will the PGA Tour Champions play again?

-PGA Tour Champions has cancelled its next event on the schedule, the Rapiscan Systems Classic in Biloxi, Miss.
-The next event on the schedule is the Mitsubishi Electric Championship, to be played at TPC Sugarloaf in Duluth, Ga., from April 17-19.
+PGA Tour Champions has postponed its next event on the schedule, the Rapiscan Systems Classic in Biloxi, Miss.
+The next event on the schedule was the Mitsubishi Electric Championship, which has been cancelled.
+The Insperity Invitational in The Woodlands, Texas, has also been cancelled.
+The Mastercard Japan Championship, set for June 12-14, has also been cancelled.

+The Regions Tradition, which is the first of five PGA Tour Champions majors, has been rescheduled for Sept.
+24-27 in Birmingham, Ala.

+PGA TOUR Champions has delayed the resumption of play through May 10.

 When will the Korn Ferry Tour play again?

-The Korn Ferry Tour has cancelled their next three scheduled tournaments: the Chitimacha Louisiana Open, Lake Charles Championship and Savannah Golf Championship.
-The Veritex Bank Championship, set to be played April 16-19, is the next event on the calendar.
+The Korn Ferry Tour has cancelled their next two scheduled tournaments -- the Chitimacha Louisiana Open, Lake Charles Championship -- and postponed the Savannah Golf Championship.
+They've also cancelled the Veritex Bank Championship, postponed the Huntsville Championship, cancelled the Simmons Bank Open and KC Golf Classic, and postponed the Visit Knoxville Open.

+The Evans Scholars Invitational, played May 21-24, is the next event on the calendar.

 When will the Ladies European Tour play again?